jeskaj/Portfolio-Website/README.md

 - About:  Information about my skills, experience and interests, including a link to my resume
 - Portfolio:  Information about my recent projects
-- Blog: Blog articles I have written
+- Blog: Blog articles I have written (currently placeholder text)
 - Contact:  My contact information

 *Main section of the Portfolio page:*